 There are several ways to adjust the size and cropping of the image:

-- Use the Image Width tweak in the Style Editor to adjust the size.
+- Use the Image Width tweak in the Site Styles panel to adjust the size.

 - Add blocks on either side to shrink the whole Image Block.